 - Estimated stipend: $60,000

 Why join our residency program?

 - Travel expenses are reimbursed for meetings and rotation activities approved by the residency program director.
 Occasional travel for residency purposes may be required.
-Professional meetings may include the ASHP Midyear Clinical Meeting and Vizient University Health System Consortium.
+Professional meetings may include the American Society of Health-System Pharmacist (ASHP) Midyear Clinical Meeting and Vizient University Health System Consortium.

 - The PGY2 resident is allotted 14 total days of paid time off for personal vacation, holidays and sick leave.
 (Attendance at professional meetings is not considered PTO.)